vega/vega-lite/docs/data.md

 | :------------ |:-------------:| :------------- |
 | [calculate](transformation.html#calculate)     | Array         | An array of [formula object for deriving new calculated field](#calculate-field).
 Calculation are applied before filter. |
 | [filter](transformation.html#filter)        | String        | [Vega Expression](https://github.com/vega/vega/wiki/Expressions) for filtering data items (or rows).
 Each datum object can be referred using bound variable `datum`. |

+For a list of all transformations supported by Vega-Lite, please take a look at the [transformation](transformation.html) page.